About Programme Term Dates Guest Artists Tuition Fees Apply Auditions FAQ Contact Workshops

 Strand Two: Creative ProjectsYour creativity and creative stamina will be challenged at every step during your studies.
-Each residency with a Guest Artists ends with an informal presentation, allowing you to engage with every stage of the creative process that these Guest Artists propose.
-Each term culminates with a public performance produced professionally in collaboration with various theatre companies in Estonia.
-In addition, there will be continuous composition, dramaturgy, adaptation and playwriting workshops to further develop your advanced creative and devising skills.
+Each term culminates with a creative project produced professionally in collaboration with various theatre companies in Estonia.
+In addition, there will be continuous composition, dramaturgy, adaptation and creative writing workshops to further develop your advanced creative and devising skills.

-During term one, which is dedicated to solo performance, you will be creating and performing in several solo performances: an autobiographical piece, a drag show and adapting Greek tragedy into a solo performance.
-Term two is focussed on devising as an ensemble and, at the end of the term, you will be working with one of our guest directors over a six-week period to produce a devised ensemble piece.
-Term three will centre on the possibilities of applied theatre, where you will adapt existing work to create a fusion of old and new work.
+During term one you will be creating and performing in several solo performances: an autobiographical piece, a drag show and adapting Greek tragedy into a solo performance.
+Term two is focussed on devising as an ensemble and, at the end of the term, you will be working with one of Guest Artists to produce a devised ensemble piece.
+Term three will explore the possibilities of what is “beyond performance”.
 Term four is entirely dedicated to your dissertation project: the piece of work that you will create as a manifestation of your own unique artistic vision.

 You will reflect critically on your own growth and place your artistic work in the wider theoretical and historical context of performance through blogs, reflective journals, portfolios and essays.
 In this way, you can observe and guide your own development during this very demanding two-year training course.

-Strand Four: Dissertation ProjectThe fourth term culminates with your Dissertation Project, during which you will create your own piece of work, defining your own artistic manifesto, and present it to an audience with the expectation that you go on to produce it professionally.
-It will be entirely up to you what your dissertation project is and whether you want to work alone, with your CPPM peers, other collaborators outside of the academy or with your own company if you have one.
+Strand Four: Dissertation ProjectThe fourth term culminates with your Dissertation Project, during which you will define your own artistic manifesto, create your own piece of work, and present it in a professional context.
+It will be entirely up to you what your dissertation project is and whether you want to work alone, with your CPPM peers, other collaborators outside of the academy or with your own company.
 You will start preparing for this at the beginning of the second year and you will be given all rounded support and mentorship to facilitate this process.